uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 ### Service Availability(server metrics)
 * Meaning: the availability of Cadence server using server metrics.
-* Monitor Required: below 95% > 5 min then alert, below 99% for > 5 min triggers a warning
+* Suggested monitor: below 95% > 5 min then alert, below 99% for > 5 min triggers a warning
-* Monitor action: When fired, check if it’s due to some persistence errors.
-If so then investigate the database(may need to restart or scale up) [Mostly].
-If not then look at logs about the errors
+* Monitor action: When fired, check if there is any persistence errors.
+If so then check the healthness of the database(may need to restart or scale up).
+If not then check the error logs.
 * Datadog query example
 ```
 sum:cadence_frontend.cadence_errors{$env,$Availability_Zone}